-Savina Lane produces wines made from six ‘alternative’ varieties of wine grapes – fiano, petit manseng, viognier, tempranillo, graciano and montepulciano plus two plantings of one mainstream variety – shiraz.
-Alternative varieties are those of which there are less than 1% of vines of that variety planted in Australia.
+Savina Lane produces wines made from six emerging varieties of wine grapes – fiano, petit manseng, viognier, tempranillo, graciano and montepulciano d’Abruzzo plus two plantings of one mainstream variety – shiraz.
+Emerging varieties are those of which there are less than 1% of vines of that variety planted in Australia.
+On the Granite Belt, emerging varieties are known as Strange Bird varieties.

 Survival was a close shave for some of these less common varieties: only 19 hectares of Graciano survived in Spain at the end of last century.
 Viognier was almost bombed out of existence in France during WWII.